markc/bojax/README.md

     alias nstop='sudo kill `cat /home/admin/tmp/nginx.pid`'
     alias nrestart='nstop;nstart'

-Make sure you `chmod +x .git/hooks/post-commit` and the `./` path will need to be a full path to your repo if you execute a `git commit/push` from outside of your git repo. `remote_site:` assumes your SSH keys are setup for the remote server and your `~/.ssh/config` is configured appropriately...
+Make sure you `chmod +x .git/hooks/post-commit` and the `./` rsync source path will need to be a full path to your repo if you execute a `git commit/push` from outside of your git repo. `bojax.net:` assumes your SSH keys are setup for the remote server and your `~/.ssh/config` is configured appropriately (again, change `bojax.net` to your domainname)...

-    Host remote_site
+    Host bojax.net
       User admin
       Port 2222
-      Hostname 12.34.45.67
+      Hostname 12.34.56.78
-      IdentityFile ~/.ssh/remote_site_key
+      IdentityFile ~/.ssh/bojax.net.key

 ## How To Create A New Post